Our Team

 Head of the Induced Pluripotent Stem Cell (iPSC) Derivation & CRISPR Gene Editing Facility - Murdoch Children’s Research Institute (MCRI)

-Christine Wells is Professor of Stem Cell Systems, Chair of Stem Cells Systems and former Director of the University of Melbourne Centre for Stem Cell Systems.
-She is a genome biologist with a focus on the differentiation and activation of mammalian cells, and a particular interest in the intersection between innate immunity and stem cell biology in tissue injury and repair.
+Prof. Christine Wells is the Chair of Stem Cells Systems and former Director of the University of Melbourne Centre for Stem Cell Systems.
+She is a genome biologist with a focus on the differentiation and activation of mammalian cells and a particular interest in the intersection between innate immunity and stem cell biology in tissue injury and repair.

 She is the architect of the Stemformatics collaboration resource that encourages collaboration between stem cell researchers and bioinformaticians, biostatisticians and computational biologists.